cvg/limap/README.md

   and the 3D helpers in `limap.visualize` do not run there.
 The `pxwplanar` plane detector also depends on open3d, so it is skipped on 3.13 as well.
 Line and point reconstruction are unaffected — no pipeline touches open3d.
-* Several further methods (HAWP, TP-LSD, LBD, RoMa, Progressive-X) are not installed by any of the above.
+* Several further methods (HAWP, TP-LSD, LBD, RoMa, Progressive-X, UPAL) are not installed by any of the above.
 Each is cloned and pip-installed separately.
   See the per-method guides under [`misc/install/`](./misc/install/), also linked from the detector and matcher lists further down.